pip-services/pip-services-docs/content/en/node/mqtt/connect/_index.md

 #### [MqttConnectionResolver](mqtt_connection_resolver)
-Helper class that resolves MQTT connection and credential parameters, validates them and generates connection options.
+Helper class that resolves an MQTT connection and credential parameters, validates them and generates connection options.

 #### [MqttSubscription](mqtt_subscription)
 Defines the fields for a subscription.